 And our objective is to:

-We will process the personal information you have supplied to conduct and manage our business to enable us to give you the most appropriate marketing, information, service and products and provide the best and most secure experience.
-These are what we consider to be our 'legitimate interests'.
+There are various ways in which the Woodland Trust will achieve our mission and support our objectives.
+We believe that people who share our values would love to know how to support us, unless they tell us otherwise.
+We will process the personal information you have supplied to us to conduct and manage our business, enabling us to give you the most appropriate marketing, information, service and products, and to provide the best and most secure experience.
+These are what we consider to be our legitimate interests.

 Our interests

-The following are some examples of when and why we would use this approach in our work helping woods and trees.
+The following are some examples of when and why we would use legitimate interest in our work protecting woods and trees.

 Direct marketing

 We will contact you by post and telephone with marketing and fundraising asks which further the aims and objectives of the Trust.
-We will ensure our communications are relevant to you, tailored to your interests.
+We will make sure our communications are relevant to you and tailored to your interests based on your relationship with us.

 Where the processing enables us to enhance, modify, personalise or otherwise improve our services/communications for the benefit of our supporters.

-To process your personal information for the purposes of customer analysis, assessment, profiling and direct marketing.
-This is on a personalised or aggregated basis, to help us with our activities and to provide you with the most relevant information as long as this does not harm any of your rights and interests.
-Please see 'Building profiles of supporters' in our privacy policy.
+To process your personal information for the purposes of customer analysis, assessment, profiling and direct marketing, on a personalised or aggregated basis.
+This helps us with our activities and to provide you with the most relevant information, as long as this does not harm any of your rights and interests.
+Please see our privacy policy.

 Research

 To determine the effectiveness of promotional campaigns and advertising and to develop our products, services, systems and relationships with you.
-We may also carry out research on donors and prospective donors using information that is publically available e.g. company websites, news articles, LinkedIn, Twitter, Companies House or from third party subscription information services such as Factary.
+We may also carry out research on donors and prospective donors using information that is publicly available (e.g. company websites, news articles, LinkedIn, Twitter, Companies House or from third-party subscription information services such as Factary).

 Due diligence